-A hairy face with a jutting jaw; a wide, lipless mouth was half open and Eku saw enormous, square teeth, bigger than a human's.
+A hairy face with a jutting jaw.

+A wide, lipless mouth half open exposed square teeth, much bigger than a human's.

-The eyes were half open; white with a dark center with long eyelashes, reminding Eku of the linwelewana.
+The eyes were half open; white with a dark center and long eyelashes, reminding Eku of the linwelewana.